trongvanphan/Agent-Skills-for-Context-Engineering/README.md

 ### For Custom Implementations

 Extract the principles and patterns from any skill and implement them in your agent framework.
-The skills are deliberately platform-agn
+The skills are deliberately platform-agnostic.

-Each skill follows the Agent Skills specificationostic.
+## Structure

-## Structure:
+Each skill follows the Agent Skills specification:

 ```
 skill-name/